gmc-code/PC-algorithms1/docs/maths_python/highest_common_factors.rst

 ---------------------------------------------------

 | The code below uses the python math.gcd function for multiple numbers to find their HCF.
+| The code uses error chekcing as well.

 .. literalinclude:: files/hcf_multi.py
     :linenos: